metadriverse/urban-sim/README.md

 ## 🚀 Reinforcement Learning
 We train policies by specifying configuration files, which define environment settings, algorithm parameters, and training options.
 For example,

+### Training
+#### Training with Large-Memory GPUs (> 20 GB VRAM)

 ```bash
 python urbansim/learning/RL/train.py --env configs/env_configs/navigation/coco.yaml --enable_cameras
 ```

+This script is designed for `large-scale` experiments using powerful GPUs.
+The provided configuration and default parameters are designed to ensure stable and reproducible training results across diverse scenarios.

 For PPO training, you can change the parameters in the configuration files to adjust learning rate, number of steps, entropy regularization, and other hyperparameters.